cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 1. fastq files.
 Default is now to obtain fastq-files from the demux output path. `shared/bcl2fastq-output-fastq`.
 Check at this location.
 If there, then prepare to move fastq files to `delivery/projid/fastq`.
 If no there, use the `-f` flag to define

 2. change driver.
-A new driver strategy should be to move the  `rnaseq-driver` to `\ctg-tools`.
+A new driver strategy should be to move the  `rnaseq-driver.sh` to `\ctg-tools`.
 This driver shoud be a **light**.
 The main function is to be a wrapper that identifies the correct script version, create a project dir (if needed) and executes the pipeline. **Q!** Should project scripts be overwritten or NOT?.

 	* input SampleSheet.
 Should contain ALL relevant params (exept for -p prime and -r resume, and -f fastq)
 	* identify the version to be run
 	* Create the project dir and copy all relevant files to there
-	* execute `rnaseq-main.sh` scritp that in much crresponds to the old `rnaseq-driver`
+	* execute `rnaseq-main.sh` scritp that in much crresponds to the old `rnaseq-driver.sh`